Outer space for RAAGs: Introduction

-We now give a brief outline of the proof.
+\begin{theorem} For any right-angled Artin group $\AG$, the space $\OG$ is finite-dimensional, contractible and the action of the group $\Out(\AG)$ has finite point stabilizers.\\ \end{theorem} We now give a brief outline of the proof.
 The proof begins with the space $K_\G$ which, as noted above, was shown in \cite{CSV} to be contractible.
 The passage from $K_\G$ to $\OG$ involves several intermediate steps.
 First, we embed $K_\G$ into a new space $\SG$ by endowing $\G$-complexes with metrics making ``cubes" into orthotopes, i.e. orthogonal products of intervals of various lengths; these are called {\em rectilinear} $\G$-complexes.
 In the case of a free group, this corresponds to embedding the spine of outer space into the full outer space $CV_n$.
 As in the case of $K_\G$, the action on $\SG$ is restricted to the subgroup $U(\AG)$.
 This is a result of allowing only certain types of markings, called {\em untwisted markings.} It is easy to show that $K_\G$ is a deformation retract of $\SG$, so that $\SG$ is contractible.

 Next, we allow the orthotopes in a $\G$-complex to skew so that they become parallelotopes.
 This is done in a controlled manner, resulting in an \emph{allowable parallelotope structure} which is still locally CAT(0).
 The collection of skewed $\G$-complexes with untwisted markings is denoted $\tS$.
 We show that there is a deformation retraction of $\tS$ onto $\SG$ defined by straightening the parallelotopes, so $\tS$ is also contractible.